Elections & Voting

 Due to a court ruling, every Michigan voter who votes in the polls or votes by absentee ballot must comply with the requirement by showing picture identification requirement by showing a Michigan driver’s license or a Michigan ID card.
 The following forms of picture identification may also be used as long as they are current:

-- Military ID card with photo, Student ID cared with photo from high school or an accredited institution of higher education.
+• Military ID card with photo, Student ID card with photo from high school or an accredited institution of higher education.

 Change of Address